miors/CarND-LaneLines-P1/writeup.md

 A possible improvement would be to instead of using RGB channel, we could use HSV channel and target saturation or value (brightness) channels instead

-Another potential improvement could be to reduce the range of values the calculated slopes could have as this would reduce the jerkiness of the right and left lanes.
+Another potential improvement could be to reduce the range of values the calculated slopes could have as this would reduce the jerkiness of the drawn red lines on the right and left lanes.